BIBLE PASSAGE:

 feel ashamed when I am exposed to Your Light.
 I need Your

-strength, and the aid of the Holy Spirit in order to leave the
+strength and the aid of the Holy Spirit to help me leave the

 darkness of sin and start walking in the light of Your goodness.